Free skid steer 500-hour service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full skid steer 500-hour service procedure (PDF-ready).
+See the first part of the skid steer 500-hour service procedure below.
+Download the full version above.

 A 500-hour service is the second tier of scheduled preventive maintenance for a skid steer loader (bobcat).
 It is performed every 500 engine hours and is classified as an intermediate service.
 The procedure includes all 250-hour (minor) service tasks plus additional items: replacing the fuel filter, replacing the outer air filter element, replacing the hydraulic return filter, checking or replacing drive motor oil (chaincase), adjusting fan belt tension, load-testing the battery, torquing ROPS mounting bolts to specification, inspecting cab door and window latches, inspecting auxiliary hydraulic lines and taking a hydraulic oil sample for analysis.
 This service is typically performed by a qualified mechanic or fitter with the appropriate tools and torque specifications.